tonioloewald/bindinator.js/README.md

 >
 > Oh, and don't worry, the documentation site intentionally exposes `b8r` as a global otherwise you wouldn't
 > be able to do this.
 Normally `b8r` is hidden in a *closure* in production.

+### Library or Framework?

+What makes `b8r` a "library" and not a "framework" and why is this a good thing?

+In my opinion, a "framework" is a "platform" you build code on.
+It's not quite a "virtual machine" but it insulates you from the underlying platform (in this case the web browser, HTML, CSS, etc.) and tends to filter all that functionality through itself.

+A "library" on the other hand simply gives you a set of capabilities you can use or not.
+It doesn't prevent you from doing anything you would do if it weren't there, it just makes some things possible or radically easier.

+`b8r` is a library.
+It works alongside other libraries without requiring them to be "wrapped".

+Why is this a "good thing"?
+Typically, when the platform advances, you need to wait for frameworks to catch up.
+Similarly, you it's often hard to use a nice library until it's been "wrapped" with your framework.
+Finally, knowledge you have about the underlying platform or library is somewhat obsolete, because it's the wrapper API that matters and, conversely, any new knowledge you acquire isn't generally applicable outside the framework.

+You see this all the time in the case of React developers who don't know the workings of CSS or HTML because they've operated in a world where these are filtered by React and its associated technologies.

 ## b8r's Principle of Laziness